Getting Started

 2. Type an email and click Register.

-4. Follow the prompt to set up your password.
-Type in your password and then click Save Password.
-(You have the option to Login and review your Topaz Labs account using the Topaz Labs Account dashboard.)
+5. Follow the steps to set up your password.
+Type your password and then click Save Password.
+(You can also log in and review your Topaz Labs account using the Topaz Labs Account dashboard)

 image